 We’re rapidly moving toward a future in which animals will be afforded the rights that they deserve.
 But the future is also female—and if these women-owned beauty brands are any indication, it’s also free of cruel tests on animals.
 All these women developed their brands in an effort to make better-quality skin-care and hair-care products and cosmetics without supporting experiments on animals.
-While all these companies sell animal test–free and vegan products, many are completely cruelty-free, which means that they also don’t use any animal-derived ingredients in their formulations.
+While all these companies are animal test–free, many are also completely cruelty-free, which means that they also don’t use any animal-derived ingredients in their formulations.
 We’re happy to support these women-led brands and recognize the important role that they play in helping mice and rats, rabbits, and other animals who are subjected to painful experiments in cosmetics-testing laboratories.

 Support these women-owned beauty brands that say NO to cruel tests on animals:

 Ericka Rodriguez has been an advocate for animals throughout her whole life, and when she learned that the beauty industry conducts cruel tests on animals, she made it her mission to end them—and Axiology was born.
 She launched the first plastic-free, multi-use crayons, called Balmies.
 They’re made with nine powerful ingredients that deliver high-performance, moisture-rich color.
 Axiology products are all vegan and animal test–free, and they’re truly making the world a more beautiful place.